-Region Emission Report:
+EPA Region Emission Report:

 Point Source: Point source emissions data for the most recently completed EIQ year is extracted from STARS.
-Emissions of volatile organic compounds (VOC), oxides of nitrogen (NO_X), and carbon monoxide (CO) are summed for each account located either in the four eight-hour ozone nonattainment areas or in the counties participating in the Early Action Compact in Texas.
+Emissions of volatile organic compounds (VOC), oxides of nitrogen ( $NO_X$ ), and carbon monoxide (CO) are summed for each account located either in an eight-hour ozone nonattainment area or in a county participating in the Early Action Compact in Texas.
 These summations include the annual emissions totals (tons per year) and ozone season totals (represented as tons per day).
 Two sets of tables are to be submitted.
 The first set is county level summations for these emissions categories.
 The tables are grouped by nonattainment area with total emissions provided for each nonattainment area.
 The second set of tables is company level summaries.
 These summaries are also grouped by nonattainment area.